astahl3/astahl3.github.io/_pages/space_plasma.md

 M_{2,s} = \boldsymbol{P}_{s}(\mathbf{x},t) = m_s \int_{}^{} \mathrm{d}^{3}v \; f_s(\mathbf{x}, \mathbf{v}, t) \; (\mathbf{v}-\mathbf{u}_s) \boldsymbol{\otimes} (\mathbf{v}-\mathbf{u}_s) \hspace{0.4cm} .
 \end{equation}

-Revisiting Vlasov's equation (\ref{eq:vlasov}) equipped with the relationship between these macroscopic quantities and the distribution function, we can now construct a single fluid (magnetohydrodynamic) or multi-fluid picture for characterizing plasma dynamics.
+Revisiting Vlasov's equation equipped with the relationship between these macroscopic quantities and the distribution function, we can now construct a single fluid (magnetohydrodynamic) or multi-fluid picture for characterizing plasma dynamics.
 As with the distribution function, the product of Vlasov's equation and velocity \\(\mathbf{v}^k\\) raised to integer powers of \\(k\\) can be integrated over velocity space to obtain equations of state that are independent of the velocity:

 \begin{equation}
 \label{eq:vlasov_moments}